JeffMcClintock/VST3_MIDI_extension/README.md

 #Hosting support

-Assuming you DAW has a pointer to the plugin instance. e.g.
+Assuming your DAW has a pointer to the plugin instance. e.g.

 ```cpp
 Steinberg::Vst::IAudioProcessor* vstEffect_; // your plugin processor instance